mmatschiner/tutorials/species_tree_inference_with_snp_data/README.md

 * **bcftools:** [bcftools](http://www.htslib.org/doc/bcftools.html) ([Li 2011](https://academic.oup.com/bioinformatics/article/27/21/2987/217423)) is a fast and versatile tool for the manipulation and filtering of variant data in VCF format.
 Downloads and instructions for installation on Mac OS X and Linux are available at the [HTSlib download webpage](http://www.htslib.org/download/).
 Installation on Windows is apparently not possible.
 If you should fail to install bcftools, you could skip the optional [SNP filtering](#filtering) steps in the first part of the tutorial and still run the SVDQuartets analysis.

 * **vcftools:** Similar to bcftools, [vcftools](https://vcftools.github.io/downloads.html) ([Danecek et al. 2011](https://academic.oup.com/bioinformatics/article/27/15/2156/402296)) is a program for the manipulation of files in VCF format. vcftools is generally slower than bcftools and is increasingly being replaced by it.
-Nevertheless, some functions that are available in vcftools have not yet been implemented in bcftools; therefore vcftools will also be used in thus tutorial.
+Nevertheless, some functions that are available in vcftools have not yet been implemented in bcftools; therefore vcftools will also be used in this tutorial.
 Download files and installation instructions can be found at the [vcftools download webpage](https://vcftools.github.io/downloads.html).
 Like the bcftools installation, installing vcftools is not absolutely required for this tutorial because you could skip the [SNP filtering](#filtering) part of the tutorial.

 <a name="filtering"></a>